intermine/im-docs/docs/database/database-building/post-processing/index.rst

 create-overlap-view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Replace the `sequencefeatureoverlappingfeatures` table with a view that uses the [BiosegInstallation bioseg] type to calculate the overlaps.
+Replace the `sequencefeatureoverlappingfeatures` table with a view that uses a fast index to calculate the overlaps.

-*Should I use it?* Yes, if you have genome annotation and would like to query overlaps and have [BiosegInstallation bioseg] installed.
+*Should I use it?* Yes, if you have genome annotation and would like to query overlaps.
+You must have bioseg installed unless you are using Postgres 9.2 or later.
+See ::doc::`here data-model/overlaps/`_ for details.

 create-gene-flanking-features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^